A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: Introduction

-In 2018, IEEE 802.11 approved the creation of a new task group for next-generation IEEE 802.11be (TGbe) to define EHT physical (PHY) and medium access control (MAC) protocols for enabling at least 30gigabits per second (Gbps) throughput while ensuring backward compatibility~\cite{lopez}.
-The task group also focuses on reducing worst-case latency and jitters to support time-sensitive applications such as AR/VR.
-In PHY layer amendments, 802.11be added new bandwidths such as continuous 240 MHz, continuous 320 MHz, and noncontinuous 160+160 MHz, multi-user (MU) resource unit (RU) assignment, 4096-quadrature amplitude modulation, permeable formats, and puncturing techniques~\cite{kho}.
-In the MAC layer, multi-link operation, 16 spatial streams MU MIMO, Hybrid automatic repeat request, and MAP-Co are the main discussed features.
-MAP-Co is well a studied method for 802.11be protocols~\cite{lopez}.
-However, the group decided not to include MAP-Co in the release of 802.11be in 2024~\cite{kho}.
-The beyond-IEEE 802.11be/Wi-Fi 7 shall include MAP-Co features.
-Similarly, from 2015 to 2021, IEEE 802.11 worked on amendments of 802.11ad to provide at least 20Gbps throughput and latency lower than 5ms over 60GHz while maintaining power efficiency~\cite{ieee2}.
-802.11ay proposed channel bonding and aggregation of 2.16 GHz channels, MU-MIMO beamforming, and MIMO multi-channel access feature to provide EHT~\cite{ieee3}.
-However, IEEE 802.11ay-based WLAN has small coverage and suffers from high attenuation losses such as reflection, diffraction, and scattering with inter-cell interference (ICI) issues~\cite{kobayashi,niyato2}.
-Therefore, multi-AP coordination (MAP-Co) features can improve resource utilization, fast AP handovers, and to avoid ICI by coordinated MIMO and beamforming, coordinated OFDM, and joint transmission~\cite{shen}.
-Despite its importance, 802.11ay have not included such essential features for future WLAN, as mentioned in Fig.~\ref{feature-comparison}.
-It is expected that beyond IEEE 802.11ay/WiGig should introduce MAP-Co features~\cite{aysurvey}.
 As there are many existing surveys on 802.11be and 802.11ay~\cite{aysurvey,deng}, yet most of them have reviewed overall PHY and MAC layer features of a single AP environment.
 Yet, there are no comprehensive surveys on MAP-Co for future WLAN and discussion on open issues for MAP-Co over next-generation WLAN.
 Fig.~\ref{feature-comparison} depicts the research gaps in the study of emerging WLANs.
 Hence, our focus is to firstly review the state-of-the-art on MAP-Co approaches that will be helpful for standards during the development of MAP-Co for future WLAN.
 In this article, we also present the future direction of MAP-Co in the emerging WLANs and discuss open issues to enable future MAP-Co.

 The contributions of our work in this paper are as follows: \begin{enumerate} \item Through an extensive study of the existing surveys on WLANs, we are the first to point out the need for a comprehensive review of existing WLAN features concerning MAP-Co over future WLANs.